WBWL (FM): WEDX (2012–2014)

-Country (2014-present)
+WBWL (2014–present)

-On June 13, 2014, at noon, after playing "How You Love Me" by 3LAU, WEDX began airing a country music stunt and asking listeners to go online and use the hashtag "#CountryOn1017" to vote on what artists the station should play.
-At 3:00 p.m., WEDX officially flipped to country, branded as "101.7 The Bull".
+On June 13, 2014, at noon, after playing "How You Love Me" by 3lau, WEDX began airing a country music stunt and asking listeners to go online and use the hashtag "#CountryOn1017" to vote on what artists the station should play.
+At 3:00 pm, WEDX officially flipped to country, branded as "101.7 The Bull".
 The first song on "The Bull" was "This Is How We Roll" by Florida-Georgia Line.
 The new format competes against established country station WKLB-FM (102.5 FM), and serves as the Boston affiliate of the syndicated Bobby Bones Show.
 "Evolution" remained available through WXKS-FM's HD2 channel, the iHeartRadio mobile application, and in early-morning blocks on Saturdays and Sundays on WXKS-FM; "Evolution" returned to 101.7 on its HD2 channel on December 19, 2017.
 The call letters were changed to WBWL on June 30, 2014, to match the new format.

 iHeartMedia had filed with the FCC to downgrade the signals of stations it owns in Rhode Island (WWBB) and on Cape Cod (WCIB), which enabled WBWL to offer a non-directional, upgraded signal, from the previous transmitter site in Medford.
 The modifications were completed in August 2014.

 "Evolution" would be removed from WBWL-HD2 entirely on June 26, 2019, when it flipped to iHeart's "Pride Radio" format of Top 40/Dance music targeting the LGBTQ community.
 This marks the second such format to air in Boston, the other being Entercom's "Channel Q" network airing on WBGB-HD2.